 More than 120 actions have to be realized by the licensee in the framework of the Severe Accident Management.
-By the end of 2015, less than 30% of these actions are still ongoing by the licensee.
+By the end of 2016, some 11% of these actions are still ongoing by the licensee.

-Regarding this specific area, some difficult issues, with considerable delays were finally resolved in 2015.
+Regarding this specific area, some difficult issues, with considerable delays were finally resolved in 2016.
 The licensee took a step towards the finalization and closure of these actions (updated emergency plan model...).
+The new site operation center in Tihange suffers now important delays compared to the initial planning.

-Otherwise, the big design projects in the SAM area (i.e. new COS and filtered venting systems) are announced as always in accordance with the initial schedule (2017 and 2019).
+Otherwise, the other big design project in the SAM area that is the filtered venting systems is announced as always in accordance with the initial schedule of end 2017.

-Figure 8 : Evolution of the resolution of the actions concerning the severe accident management at Doel and Tihange between 2013 and 2015.
+Figure 10 : Evolution of the resolution of the actions concerning the severe accident management at Doel and Tihange between 2013 and 2016.

-4. Conclusions on the progress made in 2015
+4. Conclusions on the progress made in 2016

-This report presents the status at the end of 2015 of the action plan defined by Electrabel following the stress tests on the Belgian nuclear power plants.
+This report presents the status at the end of 2016 of the action plan defined by ENGIE Electrabel following the stress tests on the Belgian nuclear power plants.

-In 2015, the main achievements and progresses to note are:
+In 2016, the main achievements and progresses to note are:

-- The protection against flooding is now fully operational on both sites. - The strategy for the Complete Station Black-Out is now well-defined on both sites.
-The induced actions as well as the actions concerning the loss of the Ultimate Heat Sink, are ongoing at Tihange and under finalization at Doel. - A new strategy for the emergency response center in Tihange (COS) has been proposed and is now under review by the regulatory body. - The design of the filtered venting systems is completed and the realization phase has been started.
+- The protection against the external hazards (flooding, earthquakes, extreme events...) is now mostly developed on both sites. - The strategy for the complete station black-out and the loss of the ultimate heat sink is now well-defined on both sites.
+The induced actions are ongoing at Tihange and finalized at Doel.
+At Tihange, most actions are now finalized or under finalization, so that the CSBO and LUHS strategy should be made operational in the beginning of 2017. - A reviewed strategy for the emergency response center in Tihange (COS) has been proposed and discussed with the safety authorities; successive strategy changes induced important delays for the implementation of the emergency response strategy. - The filtered venting systems are now under construction and should be finalized in the end of 2017.

-The regulatory body considers that the progress made in 2015 is satisfactory but notes considerable delays in the implementation of the stress tests action plan.
-Most remaining actions are now beyond the time schedule of the original action plan by on average more than one year.
-These delays have been duly justified by Electrabel for technical or procurement difficulties.
-They are also partly due to changes in the action plan due to the review of the feasibility and preliminary studies by the regulatory body.
+The findings made in 2015 remain valid in 2016.
+The regulatory body considers that the progress made in 2015 and 2016 is satisfactory but notes considerable delays in the implementation of the stress tests action plan.
+The last remaining actions are now beyond the time schedule of the original action plan by an average of more than one year.
+These delays have been duly justified by ENGIE Electrabel for technical or procurement difficulties but they are also partly due to changes in the action plan due to the review of the feasibility and preliminary studies by the regulatory body.
 On both sides the workload of the stress tests project has probably been underestimated when setting the deadlines.

-Nevertheless by the end of 2015, 283 out of 365 actions are completed by the licensee Electrabel (77.5%).
-Since most of the remaining actions are already partly done, Electrabel considers the stress tests project around 90% completed (compared to 80% by the end of 2014).
+Nevertheless by the end of 2015, more than 320 out of 365 actions are completed by the licensee ENGIE Electrabel (86%).
+Since most of the remaining actions are already partly done, ENGIE Electrabel considers the stress tests project around 94% completed (compared to 80% and 90% by the end of 2014 and 2015).

-Currently the regulatory body have confirmed the closure of 129 actions out of 283 finalized by the licensee, this is some 35% of the total number of actions.
+Currently the regulatory body have confirmed the closure of more than 150 actions out of 320 finalized by the licensee, this is some 41% of the total number of actions (35% in 2015).